moosemeat817/InventoryReassignments/README.md

 ## Important Notes
--If you have already installed ToolsAsMaterials, please remove it and replace with this mod.
+*If you have already installed ToolsAsMaterials, please remove it and replace with this mod.

--You must reload your game for changes to take effect.
++You must reload your game for changes to take effect.

 -If you have ImporvedFlasks installed, these flask settings will override the automatic reassignment of flasks to Food and Tools.